Port of Immingham: Construction and opening, 1906–1912

 Much of the dock equipment was power via hydraulic power, whilst electrical power transmission was used for lighting, railway signalling, pumping equipment for the graving dock, and other purposes, including conveyor motors in the grain silo.
 For both purposes a power station, 188.5 by 104.5 ft in ground plan was erected on the dock estate west of the main lock entrance.
 Steam was supplied by eight 30 by 8.5 ft long by wide Lancashire boilers at 180 psi – both hydraulic pumping and electrical generator plant was supplied by the same boilers, connected on a ring steam main.
 Hydraulic power was supplied via four pairs of horizontal condensing steam engines, with cylinder diameters of 24 and 44 in with 36 in stroke, each capable of pumping 700 impgal per minute at 800 psi to two 36 ft stroke accumulators.
 Most of the hydraulic machinery was supplied by W.G.
 Armstrong Whitworth and Company.
 Electrical power was provided via Curtis type steam turbines-alternators of 250 kW (two machines), 500 kW, and 1500 kW; supplying 6,000 V which was stepped down to 320 V to drive rotary converters; distribution of power was via a 3-phase 6,600 V supply to substations on the dock estate, containing rotary converters supplying 460 V DC.
 The electrical network included a substation halfway between Grimsby and Immingham supplying the Grimsby District Light Railway with 530 V DC; as well as a 1,200 kW 460 V supply via overhead electrical cable to the Grimsby Docks.
 Most of the electrical equipment was supplied by British Thomson-Houston.

 The Humber Commercial Railway carried its first goods in July 1910.
 The Barton and Immingham Light Railway opened May 1911.
 A distant related work was the Doncaster Avoiding Line sanctioned 1903, and contracted in 1908 – the line allowed trains from west of Doncaster to avoid congestion at Doncaster station.
 An electrified tram line, the Grimsby and Immingham Electric Railway, parallel to the Grimsby District Light Railway was begun 1909 and opened 1912.
 On the dock estate a sixty locomotive capacity engine house was constructed.
 (See also Immingham engine shed.)

 Due to high demand for coal shipment facilities in the aftermath of a coal strike, the dock was provisionally opened on 15 May 1912.
-The dock was official opened on 22 July 1912 by the King George V and Queen Mary; at the ceremony permission was given to name the new dock "The King's Dock", a moniker which did not persist; Sam Fay, general manager of the GCR was unexpectedly knighted by the King during the proceedings.
+The dock was officially opened on 22 July 1912 by the King George V and Queen Mary; at the ceremony permission was given to name the new dock "The King's Dock", a moniker which did not persist; Sam Fay, general manager of the GCR was unexpectedly knighted by the King during the proceedings.

 Shortly after opening a large reinforced concrete grain silo was completed (1913), capable of holding 20,000 tons of grain.
 The silo was built by Stuart's Granolithic Company, and grain handling equipment supplied by Henry Simon (Manchester).